 “The PXW-Z280 is built to be useable without compromising on image quality, and that’s why I recommended it.
 The fast-working auto-focus and 17x zoom help journalists get all the footage they need, while the mobile app allows them to check their shot even when they’re stood in front of the lens.”

-Smith adds: “The customizable buttons on the side of the camcorder mean ITV can save its journalists even more time, with quick access to the functions they’ll need every day.
+Smith adds: “The customisable buttons on the side of the camcorder mean ITV can save its journalists even more time, with quick access to the functions they’ll need every day.
 The ability to format media with one button-press, for example, is fantastic for fast-moving correspondents.”

 ITV will soon take advantage of Sony’s unique QoS technology too.
-Full-resolution video will be streamed straight from the PXW-Z280s over 3G/4G networks, without worrying about dropped frames or glitches.
+Full resolution video will be streamed straight from the PXW-Z280s over 3G/4G networks, without worrying about dropped frames or glitches.
 ITV’s news operations will be even faster and more efficient, helping it to deliver more award-winning coverage for years to come.